jennsv97/deep-learning-challenge/README.md

 Steps Taken to Improve Performance:

-Hyperparameter Tuning: We adjusted the number of hidden layers, neurons, and learning rates in several trials.
+Hyperparameter Tuning: I adjusted the number of hidden layers, neurons, and learning rates in several trials.

 Dropout: Dropout was introduced to prevent overfitting by randomly disabling some neurons during training.

 Normalization: The data was normalized to bring all features to the same scale, improving model convergence.

-Model Evaluation: We used accuracy, precision, and recall metrics to evaluate the model's performance on both training and testing datasets.
+Model Evaluation: I used accuracy, precision, and recall metrics to evaluate the model's performance on both training and testing datasets.

 Images from my first notebook: